All Episodes

 I mean, I had to learn English.

-They they don't have to.
+They don't have to.

-It's very it's very discouraged.
+It's very, it's very discouraging.

 This is what happens.

-We have this big movement, and the only time we get stirred up is when we have a march like we did.
+And the only time we get stirred up is when we have a march like we did.

-But previously we had a march, two, three weeks later that completely died down.
+Two, three weeks later, that completely died down.

-Nothing else was said about it, nothing else was done about it.
+Nothing else was said about it.

 Now we're getting back upset about it.

-Well, it is going to be solved if we all stick together and demand that there be a solution, Sylvester, that we don't all feel like we're just inevitably on this road uh to having our country transformed by people who've broken into the country in the first place.
+Well, it is going to be solved if we all stick together and demand that there be a solution, Sylvester, that we don't all feel like we're just inevitably on this road to having our country transformed by people who've broken into the country in the first place.

 Thank you.